owkin/PyDESeq2/README.md

 ### Requirements

-The list of package version requirements is available in `setup.py`.
+The list of package version requirements is available in `pyproject.toml`.

-For reference, the code is being tested in a github workflow (CI) with python 3.10 to 3.11 and the following package versions:
+For reference, the code is being tested in a github workflow (CI) with python 3.11 to 3.13 and the latest versions of the following packages:

 ```
-- anndata 0.8.0
+- anndata
+- formulaic
-- numpy 1.23.0
+- numpy
-- pandas 1.4.3
+- pandas
-- scikit-learn 1.1.1
+- scikit-learn
-- scipy 1.11.0
+- scipy
+- formulaic-contrasts
+- matplotlib
 ```

 Please don't hesitate to open an issue in case you encounter any issue due to possible deprecations.